Information and advice on the STCW convention and related training courses.

 Standards of Training, Certification and Watchkeeping for Seafarers (STCW) 1978

 STCW is an international standard set of training courses for seafarers decided in 1978 during a meeting at the International Maritime Organisation.
-This was brought into action in 1984, amended in 1995, and again in 2010.
+This was brought into action in 1984, amended in 1995, and again in 2010 in Manilla, hence the terms the Manailla ammendmants.
+These 2010 ammendments were decided in 2012 and came into force January 2017.

 Before the STCW convention, training standards were set by the individual countries and, with the inevitable local variations in content and standards, it caused some problems within the international maritime industry.